Code-Institute-Submissions/thecoffeepalate/README.md

 * understand about the different roasting profiles.
 * access an intuitive website, easy to navigate.
 * easily find the company contacts.
-* easily find the company's social-networks.
+* easily find the company's social networks.

 #### **User Requirements & Expectations**